Quantum potential: Relation to the measurement process

-‘the quantum potential can develop unstable bifurcation points, which separate classes of particle trajectories according to the "channels" into which they eventually enter and within which they stay.
-This explains how measurement is possible without "collapse" of the wave function, and how all sorts of quantum processes, such as transitions between states, fusion of two states into one and fission of one system into two, are able to take place without the need for a human observer.’

-Measurement then "involves a participatory transformation in which both the system under observation and the observing apparatus undergo a mutual participation so that the trajectories behave in a correlated manner, becoming correlated and separated into different, non-overlapping sets (which we call ‘channels’)".
+Measurement then "involves a participatory transformation in which both the system under observation and the observing apparatus undergo a mutual participation so that the trajectories behave in a correlated manner, becoming correlated and separated into different, non-overlapping sets (which we call 'channels')".

 Quantum potential of an n-particle system

 The Schrödinger wave function of a many-particle quantum system cannot be represented in ordinary three-dimensional space.
 Rather, it is represented in configuration space, with three dimensions per particle.
 A single point in configuration space thus represents the configuration of the entire n-particle system as a whole.